ACFTest/locke/README.md

 - **maxCapacitySupply**: 1,000,000 LOCKE tokens as the maximum capacity
 - **initialSupply**: 500,000 LOCKE tokens as the initial supply
 - **totalSupply**: is also the initialSupply of 500,000 LOCKE tokens.
-This is also called the current LOCKE token supply
+This is also called the current LOCKE token supply.
 ---